 All multicellular organisms require a mechanism to regulate the appropriate numbers of cells within their tissues and organs for optimal functioning.
 We basically ask the question: how do cells ‘tune’ their population sizes?
 Our long-standing interest in unravelling the function of coronin proteins has recently defined members of the coronin protein family as key controllers of cell population size.

-Coronin proteins are expressed in all multicellular eukaryotes, having evolved at the time of unicellular-to-multicellular transition.
+Coronin proteins are expressed in all eukaryotes, with the exception of plants, having evolved at the time of unicellular-to-multicellular transition.
 In our laboratory, we are using multiple approaches to delineate coronin-mediated cell population size regulation, ranging from analysis of facultative multicellular amoeba, to ex vivo and in vivo analysis of the coronin pathway in mammals.